spacepy/spacepy/Doc/source/install.rst

     python setup.py install --user

 If you do not have administrative privileges, or you will be developing for SpacePy, we strongly recommend using virtual environments.

 To install in custom location, e.g.::

     python setup.py install --home=/n/packages/lib/python

-It is also possible to select a specific compiler for installing the IRBEM-LIB library as part of SpacePy.
-Currently the following flags are supported: gnu95, gnu, pg.
-You can invoke these by using one of the following commands below but not all of them are supported on all platforms:

-* ``python setup.py install --fcompiler=pg``      #(will use pgi compiler suite)
-* ``python setup.py install --fcompiler=gnu``    #(will use g77)
-* ``python setup.py install --fcompiler=gnu95``   #(default option for using gfortran)
+Installs using ``setup.py`` do not require setuptools.